-(Yeah, just when you think I will only write to you about knitting/sewing/crochet, I bring you this… Sorry, I can’t help but I love home decor too!)
 When people come to my house, the first thing they comment on is our kitchen backsplash.
 It has blue, red, green and orange yellow-tiles.
 (Yes, I owe you a picture but I am on my way to Paris – sorry.)
 I have to say, that when I saw pictures of our house at the real estate website, I was attracted to it also.
 It is so un-English and so unconventional.
 Befits a summer shack somewhere in Spain instead.
 The extremely warm colors and both charming and uplifting.
 Makes me feel like I’m on vacation at home.
 Which brings me to write today about 15 unique kitchen backsplash ideas that you can easily copy to spruce up your home also.

 We are still in the market on buying a home, however, and so I am collecting other fabulous, and hopefully recycled kitchen backsplash ideas.
 Here’s an overview of my favorite, unique kitchen backsplash ideas that are possible DIYs.